cvette/FCL-Parser/README.md

 FCL - Parser
 --------
-A parser for the Fuzzy Control Language (FCL).
+A parser for the Fuzzy Control Language (FCL) standardized by IEC 61131-7.
+FCL is a domain-specific programming language for fuzzy logic.

 ###Usage
 ```javascript